sciZer0/7/v/README.md

 The whole point of Bitcoin as a blockchain, thanks to its unique status of the 1st cryptocurrency, might be just the same point that, for example, the Mona Lisa painting or NFTs of a collection have, and which is the flexing — the ultimate way to flex.

-*Flexing as a culture, in a broad sense, might be described as showing that you are better than other people since you may do (have) the thing everyone else cannot do (have) — specifically, this happens through extremal money spending on a practically useless thing.
-This is the demonstration of domination, superiority.*
+*Flexing as a culture, in a broad sense, might be described as showing that you are better than other people since you may do (have) the thing everyone else cannot do (have).
+For example, this may happen through spending significant money on a token proving your involvement in a historical event.
+This is in a way the demonstration of domination, superiority.*

-By the way, the Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price.
-Over time, it might become even more clear to everyone.
+The Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price.
+Over time, it might become even more clear to everyone — earlier Bitcoins  will have a more price.

-One Satoshi is like one NFT, much like 1 NFT of the collection of the Bored Ape Yacht Club.
+One Satoshi is like one NFT, much like 1 NFT of the collection of the Crypto Punks.

 There is no other value in the Bitcoin blockchain but its unique status of the 1st cryptocurrency.

-On the other hand, all other existing blockchains, being also fundamentally unable to solve the fundamental problems, don't even have this "Mona Lisa" point.

-For this reason, each blockchain existing in 2023 (excl.
-Bitcoin) reasonably deserves to go away.

-Summarizing, all the fundamental problems can be solved only by extremely-decentralized and extremely-democratic blockchains, one of which, for example, the Vote blockchain is.
+Summarizing, all the fundamental problems of current blockchains can be solved only by extremely-decentralized and extremely-democratic blockchains, one of which, for example, the Vote blockchain is.

 Last but Not Least